Back to Website

 }

-Output artifacts may be consumed in other tasks or marked as final, so that you could download it once the job is finished.
+Output artifacts may be consumed in other tasks or marked as final so that you can download them once the job is finished.

 {